Startive/OmegaBot/README.md

 # OmegaBot

- OmegaBot source code cloned from another repository.
-Will make some changes to the code.
+TODO:
+Will try to make it so you are able to log in.